bcnorwood/postal/README.md

 # postal
-Barebones email client built with React and Express.
+Barebones email viewer built with React and Express.